yiwen101/AllocAvenger/README.md

 ## Team

-- *Wang Junwu*: member of technical team
+**Junwu:** A mathematics and computer science student interested in machine learning and algorithms.

-- *Wang Yiwen*: member of technical team
+**Ziwen:** A hacker keen on exploring new things.

-- *Wang Ziwen*: member of technical team
+**Yiwen:** Second year computer science student second majored in mathematics.

-- *Xu Shuyao*: member of technical team
+**Zebang:** A second year student majored in Data Science & Analytics.

-- *Xie Zebang*: member of technical team
+**Shuyao:**  A year 2 CS major.

 Feel free to explore our repository and share your feedback.
 Let's make the digital advertising space a safer and more efficient platform for all users!